lumada-design/hv-uikit-react/MIGRATION_v3x.md

 The `selectedView` prop now receives the **index** of the view, instead of the `id` of the MultiButton button passed in `multibuttonProps`.
 As so, the `id` key is no longer strictly necessary.

+- `iconCallback` renamed to `icon`.
+You can now pass a React element directly, as well as the callback.

 ```diff
 <HvAssetInventory
 -  multibuttonProps={[{id: "cardV"}, {id: "listV"}]}